Salaries & JobsUpdated March 2026

 Share:XFLRWE

 Ask any longtime Waco resident about teacher salary costs and they'll tell you: this is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.
 The numbers back it up — teacher salary here lands right near the national average — within a few percentage points of what most Americans pay.
-What the numbers don't show is the local texture: humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+What the numbers don't show is the local texture: humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 Average Annual Salary Range